Emmyakinz/Pizza-sales-analysis/README.md

 ## 📊 Dataset

-The dataset contains a year's worth of sales (2015) from a single pizza restaurant, in four CSV files:
+The dataset contains a year's worth of sales (2015) from a single pizza restaurant, in four CSV files.